 I’ve blogged about a few of my favorite photography tricks over the years on Dina’s Days, including my tips on food photography and my inexpensive background props.
 Not too much has changed over the years, except maybe now I use my phone’s camera more than I used to.
+I know that there are now trendier ways to get good photographs, particularly outside.
+Along with posh cameras and quality filters on our phones, people are now using drones to capture their best outdoor experiences into a breathtaking, Instagram worthy picture.
+I have yet to get my hands on a drone, like the ones on DrDrone, but I definitely am thinking about it to give my pics an upgrade!
 Here are a few of my favorite tricks, apps, and cameras lately:

 |White backgrounds for outfit shots are a surefire way to get a clean and bright shot|

 Contrary to what most people might think, I don’t have an Instagram Husband.
 I prefer to shoot my own outfit shots.
 He certainly helps every now and then if I’m in a huge rush, but 99.99% of the photos are shot by me, my tripod, and remote.
 I actually enjoy this creative time alone.
 I like simple backgrounds for my outfits so I’ll use our white garage door or a white brick building for a backdrop.
 In the summer, I’ll use a green backdrop if I can find a good one because I love nature so much.